1005 N. Marion St.

 Domestic Battery by Strangulation

-By way of comparison, a domestic violence battery not involving strangulation is far less serious and punishable as a first-degree misdemeanor punishable by up to twelve (12) months probation.
+By comparison, a domestic violence battery not involving strangulation is far less severe and punishable as a first-degree misdemeanor punishable by up to twelve (12) months probation.

-Law enforcement officers often make an arrest for this more serious offense even though no physical evidence supports the accusation and no apparent injury occurred.
+Law enforcement officers often make an arrest for this more severe offense even though no physical evidence supports the accusation and no apparent injury occurred.

 Often the word of the complaining witness is enough to initiate the prosecution.
 The most common examples of strangulation include the defendant putting their hands around the victim’s neck, putting the victim in a “sleeper hold,” or using a belt, rope, necklace, or scarf to strangle the victim.

-Although the charges are serious, important defenses exist to fight the charges.
+Although the charges are serious, essential defenses exist to fight the charges.

 Attorney for Domestic Violence by Strangulation in Tampa, FL

-If you are under investigation for any type of domestic violence allegation, it is important not to make any statements to law enforcement.
+If you are under investigation for any domestic violence allegation, it is essential not to make any statements to law enforcement.
 Instead, discuss the case with a criminal defense attorney in Tampa, FL, at Sammis Law Firm.

 After you hire an attorney, mitigating evidence can be presented to law enforcement or a prosecutor with the State Attorney’s Office.
 Related charges can include battery or felony battery under Florida Statute 784.041(1)(a) or (1)(b).

 Contact us to talk with a domestic violence defense attorney in Tampa, FL, at the Sammis Law Firm.
-We also have a second office in New Port Richey to represent clients accused of domestic violence battery by strangulation in Pasco County, FL.
+We also have a second office in New Port Richey.

 Call (813) 250-0500.